 - Action Fraud – https://www.actionfraud.police.uk – the UK’s national reporting centre for fraud and cybercrime.
 Contact Action Fraud on 0300 123 2040.
 Where appropriate, Action Fraud will pass along information to the National Fraud Intelligence Bureau.

-- Google – If you found the site using Google, visit https://safebrowsing.google.com/safebrowsing/report_phish/ to report the site and have it removed from search results.
+- Google – If you found the website using Google, visit https://safebrowsing.google.com/safebrowsing/report_phish/ to report the website and have it removed from search results.
 Google announced several years ago that it would remove copycat websites from search results, so it is reasonable to expect that they will take action.

 - Your Bank – Inform your bank about the transaction, report it as fraud and ask them to process a chargeback.
 Depending on the circumstances and the website used, the bank may cancel the financial transaction, but could equally reject the request on the basis that you were complicit.
 Challenge any instruction to communicate with the potentially fraudulent service provider directly in the interest of personal safety and to prevent further exposure to fraud.